YanchWare/fractal-java-sdk/README.md

 Intro + Drawing
 Arguments (required & optional - specify defaults) - java code example with comments to the fields + detailed Examples (maybe with tabs for each provider)

+## SSL Certificate Management Script for Local Development
+This script (local-dev/importLocalSslCertToJavaKeystore.sh) is designed to manage SSL certificates for local development environments, specifically addressing the PKIX path building failed error often encountered in Java applications.
+It automates the process of exporting an SSL certificate from a specified domain and port and importing it into the Java keystore.

+### Script Overview
+The script performs the following tasks:

+1. Exports the SSL Certificate: Connects to the specified domain and port to retrieve the SSL certificate.
+2. Verifies Certificate Export: Ensures that the certificate has been successfully exported.
+3. Imports the Certificate into Java Keystore: Adds the exported certificate to the Java keystore, replacing any existing certificate with the same alias.
+4. Cleans Up: Deletes the exported certificate file after the import process is complete.

+Note
+This script uses the default Java keystore located at `$JAVA_HOME/lib/security/cacerts`.
+If your keystore is located elsewhere, update the pathToJavaKeystore variable accordingly.
+Ensure you have the necessary permissions to modify the Java keystore, as this operation typically requires sudo access.